telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/getting-started-linux.md

 # Get Started on Linux

-This article demonstrates how to configure an ASP.NET MVC6 project that enables you to use Telerik UI for ASP.NET MVC on Linux.
+This article demonstrates how to configure an ASP.NET Core MVC project that enables you to use Telerik UI for ASP.NET MVC on Linux.

 > **Important**
 >